Utility Functions: A Comprehensive Guide

 Common Forms

-Let’s explore various utility functions with practical scenarios.
+These examples illustrate utility functions in practical scenarios.

 Lottery: 50% chance of $100, 50% of $0, \( u(x) = x^{0.5} \):